GordonsBeard/Dokurobotto/README.md

 Dokurobotto
 ===========

-Dokurobotto (Doc Robot) is an IRC bot that is used on GameSurge to do some unobtrusive robot stuff.
+Dokurobotto ([Doc Robot](http://megaman.wikia.com/wiki/Doc_Robot)) is an IRC bot that is used on GameSurge to do some unobtrusive robot stuff.

-## Setup
-Edit `settings_template.ini` and rename to `settings.ini`
-If docrobot.py is launched with `-d` this will enable DEBUG mode.
-More logging is included and it will join a seperate channel.

 * * *